NISRA-Tech-Lab/Generating-Synthetic-Data/README.md

 At this stage `Renv` has been activated.
 For further information visit the [Renv website.](https://rstudio.github.io/renv/index.html)

-## Help & Troubleshooting
+#### Help & Troubleshooting

 If the above commands do not appear to work or error message appear, read more about troubleshooting renv in our [R Documentation](https://datavis.nisra.gov.uk/techlab/drpvze/r.html#renv_troubleshooting)

+#### 3. Load Your Data

-3. Load your data using the 'Data Prep.R' file.
+Load your data using the 'Data Prep.R' file.
 The file provides options for loading different types of data

+#### 4. Select Columns

-4. Choose which columns you want to anonymise or row swap by entering them in the brackets of the 'select' statement
+Choose which columns you want to anonymise or row swap by entering them in the brackets of the 'select' statement

+##### 5. Compare the datasets using visualisations

-5. Run the visualisation code to verify that the original data and synthetic data have the same underlying structures
+Run the visualisation code to verify that the original data and synthetic data have the same underlying structures